paylesworth/web230/WEB230Mod1b.md

 ## The Environment

-- collection of variables and their values that exist
+- collection of variables and their values that already exist
-- there variables that are part of the language standard
+- they are variables that are part of the language standard
   - allow access to the surrounding system

 ---